3 ways to combat health misinformation on social media

 Target Underserved Audiences with Social Ads

 For health interventions with lifesaving messaging (for instance, the importance of testing and vaccinations for COVID-19), consider using social advertising to reach patient populations – even those who are not following your page on social media.
 Customizing the copy, the media type, and the placement for each segment of your target population will help your message come through loud and clear.
-SND can help you navigate social advertising to grow your audience and connect at the most crucial times.

 Elevate Your Social Outreach